 491 U.S. 781 (1989)

-In close proximity to a bandshell was Sheep Meadow, a grassy open area.
-New York City designated Sheep Meadow as a quiet area for private recreations such as reclining, walking, and reading.
+An amphitheater and stage structure existed in Central Park known as the Naumberg Acoustic Bandshell.
+In close proximity to the bandshell was Sheep Meadow, a grassy open area.
+New York City designated Sheep Meadow as a quiet area for private recreation, including walking and reading.
 The bandshell was also close to the apartments and residences of Central Park West.
-As part of its attempt to regulate the volume of amplified music at the bandshell, New York City requires bandshell performers to use sound-amplification equipment and a sound technician provided by the city.
+Sheep Meadow users issued complaints to the city about excessive noise from the bandshell during concerts.
+As part of its attempt to regulate the volume of amplified music at the bandshell, New York City required bandshell performers to use sound-amplification equipment and a sound technician provided by the city.
 Rock Against Racism (RAR) (plaintiff) was a sponsor of rock concerts at the bandshell.
-RAR challenged the regulation against Ward (defendant), a New York City official, in federal district court on the grounds that the sound equipment and technician requirements violated the First Amendment.
-The district court upheld the requirements as reasonable time, place, and manner regulations.
+RAR challenged the guidelines against Ward (defendant), a New York City official, in federal district court on the grounds that the sound equipment and technician requirements violated the First Amendment.
+The district court upheld the guidelines as reasonable time, place, and manner regulations.
 The court of appeals reversed, and the United States Supreme Court granted certiorari.

 Rule of Law